 The potential impacts on non-indigenous historical cultural heritage values and their avoidance or mitigation should also be addressed in a management plan.
-The historical heritage management plan will specifically address identified values and provide a process for managing undiscovered values should they become apparent during development of the project.
+The historical heritage management plan will specifically address identified values and provide a process for managing yet undiscovered values should they become apparent during development of the project.

-The development of a historical heritage management plan should be negotiated with DERM and any other relevant stakeholders.
+The development of a historical heritage management plan should be negotiated with the lead agency (the Cultural Heritage Branch, DERM) and any other relevant stakeholders.